jamesloper/lemontron/lemontron/build-guide.md

     {% include step.html
     title = "Insert the heat set inserts" image = "chassis---threaded-inserts.jpg"
-    content = "Insert the 8 inserts in the holes using a soldering iron or heat set insert tool.
+    content = "Insert the 6 inserts in the bottom holes using a soldering iron or heat set insert tool.
 These 10mm long threaded inserts are super strong." %}

     {% include step.html
     title = "Clean up the inserts"
     image = "chassis---clean-up-inserts.jpg"
-    content = "After pushing in the inserts, clean up with a razor.
-The geometry here could use some improvement, I guess." %}
+    content = "After pushing in the inserts, clean up with a razor." %}

     {% include step.html
     title = "Insert the top z-block insert"